 [Boston: Benjamin Edes, ca. January 28, 1777].
-Broadside, 13 3/4 x 8 1/4 inches.
+Broadside, 13¾ x 8¼ inches.
 Docketed on verso.
 Expertly repaired separation along upper horizontal fold, short fold separation at left side of middle horizontal fold, moderate marginal dampstaining.
 About very good.
 Untrimmed.
+In a cloth chemise and half morocco and cloth slipcase, spine gilt.
 Item #WRCAM54698

 A rare recruitment broadside attempting to entice Massachusetts recruits into the Continental Army, printing the resolutions of the Continental Congress and the Massachusetts House in the months following the Declaration of Independence.